 With a supportive global community, it's adaptable, multilingual, and encourages integration.

-To date, there are a over 66 million library users globally – it’s the most widely used library management system in the world.
+To date, there are over 66 million library users using Koha, globally – it’s the most widely used library management system in the world.

 Community is core to Koha.
 It’s one of the reasons KohaCon takes place annually.